nutanix/kubectl-karbon/README.md

 ***MacOS X notes for security error***

- once your binary installed launch the following command:
+ Depending of your OS settings when you install you binary manually we must launch the following command:
  `xattr -r -d com.apple.quarantine /usr/local/bin/kubectl-karbon`

 ## Usage